jacolind/sms-loan/README.md

 # Important files

 `loan1.inpynb` can be read as a standalone report.
+If you have a modern browser, open this and read it.
+If you have an old browser, open the latest file in the folder with html-output.

 `TODO` contain instructions on how to move this project forward.